The Hard Questions

 Nature-Based Solutions and Ecosystem Restoration

 Restore forests, wetlands, grasslands, mangroves.
-Let nature’s own carbon capture systems do the work.
-The Kunming-Montreal biodiversity framework commits to protecting 30% of land and ocean by 2030.
+Let nature's own carbon capture systems do the work.
+The Kunming-Montreal Global Biodiversity Framework commits to protecting 30% of land and ocean by 2030.

-Why it isn’t enough: protecting 30% while 70% continues to be exploited for economic growth is not restoration — it is managed decline at a marginally slower rate.
+Why it is not enough: protecting 30% while 70% continues to be exploited for economic growth is not restoration — it is managed decline at a marginally slower rate.
 And protecting land within an economic system that will always find ways to exploit it the moment political winds shift is not durable protection.
+The right tool, at the right scale, could change everything.
+At 30%, within the current economic system, it cannot.

 Score: The right tool.
+The only approach that addresses drawdown.
 Applied at grossly insufficient scale and without systemic support.

 Degrowth